gbenga007/SP22-Lab3/README.md

 	- Implement a function to print list to standard out using the following format:
 			- ```Student Name: #####\nGPA: #####\nTotal credits: ####```
 				- Replace the hashes with the actual data.
-	- Implement a function to print the contents of the list with the following format:
+	- Implement a function to print the contents of the list to a file with the following format:
 		```
 		Name
 		GPA